-Balaji et al [20] study the improving of heat transfer by using a rod and tube.
+Balaji et al. [20] studied the improvement of heat transfer by using a rod and tube.
 Because the rod has a higher heat capacity than the tube (72% efficiency achieved), the authors claimed that using it was preferable to using it.
 These thermal enhancers function more effectively, on average, at lower Reynolds numbers.
 In solar water systems to improve heat capacity or heat transfer area, and increase heat transfer speed, and used the porous material (with high thermal conductivity) and porosity.
-Fig. 9 shows an The thermal performance booster from an experimental standpoint.
+Fig. 9 shows a thermal performance booster from an experimental standpoint.

 Fig. 9.
-Experiintal view of thermal performance enhancer [20]
+Experimental view of thermal performance enhancer [20]

-Kanimozhi et al. [21] experimentally studied when a porous medium was used to increase the thermal performance of FPSC.
+Kanimozhi et al. [21] experimentally studied the use of a porous medium to increase the thermal performance of FPSC.
 The porous medium was gravel, and the agitator was an aluminum metal plate.
 The researchers concluded that using an agitator and porous media would improve the heat transfer area.
 When the pressure decreases, the thermal efficiency increases to (63.8%), and when the porous medium is not used in the system, the efficiency percentage reaches (56.6%).
 Fan et al. [22] designed a unique V-shaped multi-channel corrugated absorber VFPSC and compared it with paper and TFPSC.
-The efficiency results of VFPSCT were higher than those of TFPSC, as its efficiency reached (69.1%), while the efficiency of TFPSC reached (58.6%).
+The efficiency results of VFPSCT were higher than those of TFPSC, as its efficiency reached 69.1%, while the efficiency of TFPSC reached 58.6%.
 The thermal efficiency of the collector also increases with increasing mass flow rate (Fig. 10).